spellshift/realm/docs/_docs/user-guide/eldritch.md

 The <b>file.copy</b> copies a file from src path to dst path.
 If dst path doesn't exist it will be created.

+### file.compress
+`file.compress(src: str, dst: str) -> None`

+The <b>file.compress</b> function compresses a file using the gzip algorithm.
+If the destination file doesn't exist it will be created.
+If the source file doesn't exist an error will be thrown.
+If the source path is a directory the contents will be placed in a tar archive and then compressed.

 ### file.download
 `file.download(uri: str, dst: str) -> None`